maxkapur/maxkapur.github.io/_posts/2024-06-23-drivers-ed-error-recovery.markdown

 But others are better understood as symptoms of inexperience, reasonable reactions to *other* drivers’ unsafe actions, or simply the inevitable consequences of poor signage.
-(Here I have deleted two paragraphs complaining about the placement of the `ONE WAY` signs in my 0.)
+(Here I have deleted two paragraphs complaining about the placement of the `ONE WAY` signs in my neighborhood.)
 The blame belongs to multiple parties, and punishing only one yields only a marginal improvement in safety.

 Another example we often see in city traffic is drivers who get stuck in the middle of an intersection when the light turns red.
 Of course, the driver’s